virtualramblas/awesome-deep-learning-4-life-sciences/README.md

 * [MolecularNodes](https://github.com/BradyAJohnston/MolecularNodes) - An add-on and set of pre-made nodes for Blender & Blender’s Geometry Nodes, to import, animate and manipulate molecular data.
 * [Jupyter Dock](https://github.com/AngelRuizMoreno/Jupyter_Dock) - Molecular Docking integrated in Jupyter notebooks.
 * [AugLiChem](https://github.com/BaratiLab/AugLiChem) - A data augmentation library for chemical structures. [[Paper](https://arxiv.org/abs/2111.15112)]
+* [Chemiscope](https://github.com/lab-cosmo/chemiscope) - An interactive structure/property explorer for materials and molecules.
+While the core project is implemented in a different programming language, it has been added to this list because it provides Python extensions that allow using it within a Jupyter or Colab notebook.